ShieldNN: A Provably Safe NN Filter for Unsafe NN Controllers: ShieldNN Synthesizer

-\textbf{ShieldNN Synthesizer:} Given a verified barrier function, recall from \textbf{(3)} in \cref{sec:approach} that synthesizing a ShieldNN filter requires two components: $\nn_{\negthinspace0}$ and $\nn$.
-That is $\nn_{\negthinspace0}$ chooses a \emph{safe} control for each state, and $\nn$ overrides any \emph{unsafe} controls with the output of $\nn_{\negthinspace0}$.
+Given a barrier function, recall from \textbf{(3)} in \cref{sec:problem} that synthesizing a ShieldNN filter entails two components: $\nn_{\negthinspace0}$ and $\nn$.
+That is $\nn_{\negthinspace0}$ chooses a \emph{safe} control for each state, and $\nn$ overrides \emph{unsafe} controls with the output of $\nn_{\negthinspace0}$.